 The cost of the CDL varies by state, but averages around $200-$300

 Getting a CDL will cost about $200-$300, which includes the cost of the CDL itself as well as the cost of taking a knowledge test and skills exam.
 You will also need to pay for the cost of taking a driving test, and the cost of using an examiner.
+If you want to find an earlier driving test, you can do so by searching for driving test cancellations.
 There are other things you may have to pay separately depending on which state you live in (such as the cost of obtaining fingerprints).